-Leanne Kaufman, head of RBC Royal Trust and president and CEO of Royal Trust Corporation of Canada and The Royal Trust Company, says elder financial fraud and scams happen year-round but the holidays have a tendency to create more favourable conditions for con artists.
+Leanne Kaufman, head of RBC Royal Trust and president and CEO of Royal Trust Corporation of Canada and The Royal Trust Company, says elder financial fraud and scams can happen year-round, but the pandemic has increased the need to check on vulnerable members of our families and communities.

-“Seniors are particularly vulnerable around the holidays because they're (sometimes) lonely," says Tracey Jonasson, regional vice president of western Canada for RBC Wealth Management Royal Trust.
+“Seniors are particularly vulnerable because they're (sometimes) lonely," says Tracey Jonasson, regional vice president of western Canada for RBC Wealth Management Royal Trust.
 And that alienation and yearning for companionship can be co-opted by con artists.

 One of the best defences is being prepared and aware of common scams:

-The holiday shopping season also creates an opportunity for scam artists to take advantage of anyone unfamiliar with the nuances of e-commerce.
+As the world moved into a more digital life, with online grocery shopping and video calls, it creates an opportunity for scam artists to take advantage of anyone unfamiliar with the nuances of e-commerce.
 The favoured method is often fake mass marketing where bots are used to send emails out to large swaths of people under the guise of a legitimate retailer offering online deals.
 It could also be fake shipping notification scams for products you didn't purchase.
 Often, clicking on these deals will download malware or a virus onto your computer.

-Another scheme takes advantage of the holiday buzz around big name brands and offering the products at discounted prices.
+Another scheme takes advantage of seasonal sales with big name brands offering products at discounted prices.
 Fraudsters set up “spoof" websites that imitate the legitimate website, and send low quality goods without the named brand or certification or worse, they steal your credit card information.

 Don't get duped: